diogowernik/procedimentos/create-simple-rails-api/0-comandos-e-dicas-rails.md

     rails c
     Profile.delete_all

-When working on validation controllers:
+When working on validation models:

     boolean do not use validate